adtac/commento/README.md

 ##### Run Binary

-Go makes deployment easy by produce a single binary.
+Go makes deployment easy by producing a single binary.
 This is the recommended way, as it has the least amount of abstraction.
 Download the [latest release](https://github.com/adtac/commento/releases/latest) for your operating system and architecture, extract, and run.
 For example, if I'm on linux-amd64, I would do:

 ```bash
 $ tar xvf commento_0.2.1_linux_amd64.tar.gz